-CONTRACTOR CRANE AWARENESS COURSE EVALUATION
+CONTRACTOR CRANE AWARENESS EVALUATION

-Student Name: Command/Activity/Organization: Instructor: Date: Directions: To assist in evaluating the effectiveness of this course, not rate questions you consider not applicable. we would li ke your reaction to this o class.
-D Please rate the following items: Excellent Very Good Good Fair Poor Content of the course met your needs and expectations.
+Student Name: Command/Activity/Organization: Instructor: Date: Date: Directions: To assist in evaluating the effectiveness of this course, w ve would like yo our reac tion to thi s class.
+Do not rate questions you consider not applicable.
+Please rate the following items: Excellent Very Good Good Fair Ро Content of the course met your needs and expectations.
 Content was well organized.
 Materials/handouts were useful.
 Exercises/skill practices were helpful.
-Training aids (slides, videos, etc) were used effectively.
-Instructor presented the material in a manner, which was easy to understand.
-Instructor was knowledgeable and comfortable with the Instructor handled questions effectively.
+Training aids (slides, videos, etc.) were used effectively.
+Instructor presented the material in a manner which was easy to understand.
+Instructor was knowledgeable and comfortable with the material.
+Instructor handled questions effectively.
 Instructor covered all topics completely.
-Drabability that you will use ideas from the course in Probability that you will use ideas from the course in Your opinion of the course.
+Probability that you will use ideas from the course in your work.
+Your opinion of the course.
 Your overall opinion of the training facilities.
 What were the key strengths of the training?
-How could to Other comments? the training g be im proved ?
-List other training topics in which you are interested: Note: If you would like a staff member to follow up and discuss this to training, plea ase prov ide your phone
+How could the train ing be improv ed?
+Oth ner comm nents?
+List other training topics in which you are interested: Note: If you would like a staff member to follow up and discuss this tr raining, please provide your pho ne numb oer